i18next/i18next-gitbook/overview/comparison-to-others.md

 ### i18next is too big <a href="#i-18-next-is-to-big" id="i-18-next-is-to-big"></a>

-Yes, a size of 33kb minified and 9kb gzipped is huge.
+Yes, i18next is not the smallest i18n library out there.
 But like you saw before there is a lot more inside than just the basic i18n functionality.

 But you could make this smaller by precompiling the translations.
 We could bring down i18next to 4kb gzipped (good to advertise) but on the other hand your translation files would grow significantly.